TheSpiritMan/DevOps-Tools/01 Vagrant/README.md

 It uses a Virtualbox.

-So before using it you must `virtualBox` in your system.
+So before using it you must have `virtualBox` in your system.

 Visit this [Link](https://www.vagrantup.com/downloads) to install the vagrant in your machine.